 + Effective in close range combat; more offense oriented

 - Lower damage output; low ammo reserves; difficult to useSydney Sleeper

 The Sydney Sleeper allows a Sniper to take on a full on support role in the team, again changing his playstyle drastically.
-While one cannot deliver headshots to enemies, the user can instead “tag” targets instead, coating them with jarate on at least a half charge and causing them to take mini-crits.
+While one cannot deliver headshots to enemies, the user can instead “tag” targets instead, coating them with jarate and causing them to take mini-crits.

 While some can argue that it’s more effective to outright kill a target instead, the Sydney Sleeper has an advantage in that, coupled with its faster charge time, one can tag multiple enemies in the same amount of time a rifle user can charge up for a full powered headshot.
 This becomes especially crucial when dealing with Heavies, as even they will fall quickly when getting mini-critted to all hell.
 However, to be truly effective, you’ll need to hit targets that are able to be shot at by your teammates.
-For this reason, it excels more on KOTH and CTF maps, where you can take potshots at foes coming through the midfield and allow your teammates to finish them off before they can run for cover.
+For this reason, it excels more on KOTH and CTF maps, where you can take potshots at foes coming through the midfield and allow your teammates to finish them off.

 + Allows for “tagging” of enemies and causing them to take mini-crits